tterrag1098/ttCore/README.md

 ```
 dependencies {
-  compile "tterrag.core:ttCore:MC1.7.10-0.0.3-32:dev"
+  compile "tterrag.core:ttCore:MC1.7.10-0.0.3-32:deobf"
 }
 ```

 Add this block directly after your `repositories` block.
-The version (part before `:dev`) can be changed to whatever version your mod requires.
+The version (part before `:deobf`) can be changed to whatever version your mod requires.